philipmw/convert-fruux-ics-to-plaintext/README.md

     ./extract-summaries.awk downloaded-reminders-file.ics | sort | sed -E "s/^[[:digit:]]+ //" | awk '{ print $0 "\n" }'

+`extract-summaries.awk` returns a non-zero code if there is any error.

 ## How does it work?

 The key component is the venerable [AWK](https://en.wikipedia.org/wiki/AWK) and